Climate in My Backyard (CLIMB) is an educational outreach program serving K-12 schools and informal educators.

 These dynamic educational modules are designed to engage and inspire students by connecting them with climate science researchers in Montana and the Rocky Mountain West.
 Through hands-on experiments and personal interactions with scientists and university students, young people will learn STEM skills such as collecting and sharing data; developing models and making predictions; and communicating and collaborating with other classrooms.

-- Exploring Ecosystems: Exploring Ecosystems is a five-lesson series for upper elementary and middle school classrooms offers baseline information on ecosystem principles including biodiversity, wildlife ecology and climate change as well as the principles and processes that guide field researchers.
+Exploring Ecosystems: Exploring Ecosystems is a five-lesson series for upper elementary and middle school classrooms offer baseline information on ecosystem principles including biodiversity, wildlife ecology, and climate change as well as the principles and processes that guide field researchers.
 Includes hands-on activities, worksheets and field journals.